Journal

 I came home from this GravelUp trip with somewhat heavy legs and a full heart.
 As I returned to my daily routine, all the images and emotions from the trip swirled around - of the landscapes that provided such a change of scene, the sense of achievement, a lot of laughter at some of the “gourmet” meals (aligot* with cod anyone?!)
 And a whole lot of memories that all bring a smile to my face.

-So the next challenge is to decide what to undertake next - Norway or the Sierra Morena?
+So the next challenge is to decide what to undertake next - Norway or Spain ?

 *NB “aligot” is a traditional local dish that is best described as mashed potato mixed with melted cheese, normally served with grilled sausages.
 Absolutely delicious!